-Downloading the new Cancer Survivorship Connection App!
 To help us raise awareness of Cancer Survivorship on social media, we have developed a special profile overlay.
-We are asking you (and want you to ask your Georgia FB friends) to use this throughout the month of June.
-If you would like to see what it will look like, you can look at Georgia CORE’s FB page here.
+We are asking you (and want you to ask your Facebook friends) to use this throughout the month of June.
+If you would like to see what it will look like, you can look at Georgia CORE’s Facebook page here.

 All you have to do is:

 Click on the search field to the left of your profile picture and search for “Cancer Survivorship Month.”
 Make sure it is the one that is “ByGeorgiaCancerInfo.org.”

 Click on your photo and reposition to your preferred placement.

 “Support for Georgia cancer survivors!” with a multi-colored ribbon.

 Learning more about cancer survivorship by checking out books from this suggested reading list.
 Click here.
 (This list was researched by a retired librarian who did check the Pines catalog for availability.)